Resources for Providers

 Can I report data to CMS for MIPS through the SUI Surgery Module?

 Not yet.
-AQUIRE has an existing QCDR module that allows data reporting to MIPS but the SUI Surgery has not been approved yet.
+ACQUIRE has an existing QCDR module that allows data reporting to MIPS but the SUI Surgery has not been approved yet.
 We are working on an Advanced Payment Model (alternative to MIPS) built around the SUI Surgery Module

 Can I integrate the SUI Module with my EHR?